 This will be a lecture that will both share information about the current development of Baby PISA and also explore key ideas around formative assessment, keeping the principles of Te Whāriki in view as a crucial lens through which every NZ early childhood professional lives.
 It is imperative that teachers and managers of early childhood settings are able to inform those within their communities about these critical elements of education and especially the role of assessment in the development of children's learning.

-The capable and competent infant and toddler: Revisiting a curriculum for our youngest learners, presented by Anita Homewood in May
+The capable and competent infant and toddler, presented by Anita Homewood in May

 Expert weavers, presented by Lynn Rupe in June